United Repair Services: Provider Network Submission Process

 The submission workflow follows a structured sequence:

-- Insurance confirmation — A current certificate of insurance (COI) must name the directory network as certificate holder or additional interested party.
+3. Insurance confirmation — A current certificate of insurance (COI) must name the provider network network as certificate holder or additional interested party.
 COIs older than 90 days are not accepted.

-- Credential and association review — Voluntary certifications from bodies such as the North American Technician Excellence (NATE) for HVAC or the Professional Service Association (PSA) for appliance repair are logged and weighted in listing quality scoring.
+4. Credential and association review — Voluntary certifications from bodies such as the North American Technician Excellence (NATE) for HVAC or the Professional Service Association (PSA) for appliance repair are logged and weighted in provider quality scoring.
 The repair trade associations and certifications reference page documents which credentials are recognized.

-- Categorical placement — The provider is assigned to one or more trade categories within the directory taxonomy.
+5. Categorical placement — The provider is assigned to one or more trade categories within the network taxonomy.
 Placement affects search visibility and filter matching.

-- Quality score assignment — A composite score is calculated based on license standing, insurance adequacy, credential depth, and service coverage breadth.
-This score determines initial listing rank position, as described in how repair authority listings are ranked.
+6. Quality score assignment — A composite score is calculated based on license standing, insurance adequacy, credential depth, and service coverage breadth.
+This score determines initial provider rank position, as described in how repair authority providers are ranked.

-- Listing activation — Approved providers receive a live listing.
-Listings enter a 6-month review cycle for continued compliance.
+7. Provider activation — Approved providers receive a live provider.
+Providers enter a 6-month review cycle for continued compliance.

 Digital verification tools, including state agency API integrations and automated COI parsing, reduce manual review time for standard submissions.
 The digital verification of repair service credentials page covers the technology layer in detail.